gunduzhuseyn/Blog/posts/creating-a-personal-blog-part-2-integrating-a-theme-into-django/Creating A Personal Blog Part 2: Integrating A Theme Into Django.md

 ]
 ```

 Good.
-Now to serve a page in Django, we need to do the following steps.
-First, we need to create an html page, which will
+Now to serve a page in Django, we need to do the following steps: First, we need to create an html page, which will
 be shown to the user.
 Then we need to create a view, that will serve this page, and adjust the dynamic content if needed.
 There are also models, which represent the objects in our webpage that needs to be stored.
 In our case actual posts that
 we will write and publish will be represented as models (more on this in the next part).
 Finally, code inside _urls.py_